-Research interest I: Human metapneumovirus (hMPV) and avian metapneumovirus (aMPV).
+Research interest I: Human metapneumovirus (hMPV) and human respiratory syncytial virus (RSV).

 Project 1: Understand the replication and gene expression of metapneumoviruses.
 All viruses utilize host cell machinery to synthesize their own genetic materials.
 Upon entry into cells, the virus has to initiate replication and gene expression.
 Pneumoviruses use a unique strategy for replication and gene expression.
 The active template for pneumovirus replication is not the naked RNA genome but the protein and RNA complex.
 Viral genomic RNA is completely encapsidated by the nucleocapsid (N) protein to form an N-RNA complex.
 During RNA synthesis, the N-RNA template is recognized by viral RNA-dependent RNA polymerase (RdRp) that carries out two distinct processes: (i) transcription to yield capped, methylated and polyadenylated messenger RNAs and (ii) replication to yield full-length antigenomic and subsequently genomic RNA.